 "My name is Amanda Lacy and I've been running for 14 years.
 I started running to get in shape and be active, but I quickly discovered that I really enjoyed it and found a deep passion for the sport.
 Over the years my reasons for pounding the pavement have changed.
 It isn't just physical exercise anymore; it makes me happy, gives me balance, I reconnect with myself, and it is a part of who I am.
 Of course, running isn't always blissful.
 It's hard and there are many ups and downs.
 It humbles you and you find yourself walking away from a run or race with your head down.
 But these struggles can also be amazing teachers.
 There are lessons to be learned and it builds mental toughness.
 Embrace it and keep moving forward.
 The greatest thing about running is you don't have to have a certain ""look"" to be a part of this amazing sport.
 You just have to be willing to get out the door and put one foot in front of the other!
 Then you'll find out just how rewarding running can be!"

 I started running late in life, and never thought I would be a distance runner.
 In fact, I used to hate running, and I thought people who ran marathons were crazy!
 I started running when my youngest child started preschool.
 After several years of 5Ks, i ran my first half marathon in 2009.
 I trained completely on my own, did everything wrong, and still did ok!
 I caught the running bug, found training groups, and learned so many things from friends and mentors in the running community.
-Fast forward 10 years, and I have now completed 19 marathons, including 6 Boston Marathons, 9 River Bank Runs, and countless half marathons and other races.
+Fast forward 13 years, and I have now completed 19 marathons, including 7 Boston Marathons, 10 River Bank Runs, and countless half marathons and other races.
 I would never have accomplished all of this without the love and support of the running community!
 Because of this, I want to help other runners achieve their goals.
-I want to be a pacer for the 53 River Bank Run, because this race is such a big part of our community, and I want to help other runners finish a 25K with a smile on their face, feeling strong, and having a sense of accomplishment!
+I love being a pacer for the 53 River Bank Run, because this race is such a big part of our community.
+I want to help other runners finish a 25K with a smile on their face, feeling strong, and having a sense of accomplishment from meeting their goal!

 I have been running for 2 years, went through a big transformation about 3 years ago, I use to weigh 220 pounds and now at 135.
 Running saved my life really!
 I have met so many amazing people in the running community!
 I have done all kinds if races from 5k’s up to 34, and even a 50 miler.
 I recently qualified for Boston and Chicago which I am super excited for!
 I have paced for the Grand Rapids Marathon and with many of my running friends to help them achieve their personal PR.
 I am a consistent runner and love to have fun and talk and just have fun!